 Let’s dig a little deeper into the history of BA, and why the airline remains one of the biggest players in the industry to this day.
 You may well have flown with British Airways before, but how much do you actually know about the brand and its well-flown legions of planes?
-Let’s take a closer look with these 13 interesting facts about British Airways…
+Let’s take a closer look with these fun facts about British Airways…

 BA’s roots date all the way back to August 1919 with AT&T – who ferried the world’s first international passenger flight.
 The trip took passengers from Hounslow Heath to Paris.

 2. Mergers have grown BA worldwide.

 BA has grown massively over the decades to become a world-leading airline.
 Along the way, they have merged with the likes of Iberia.
 As a result of this merging in 2011, BA and Iberia created the IAG.
 The IAG is, at the time of writing, the third-biggest airline group for revenue the world over.

 3. Flight fleets are massively diverse via BA.

 A has employed all manner of aircraft over the years and is thought to have once had one of the most diverse fleets in global air travel.
 For example, they are said to have offered everything from the BN Islander, a piston-powered twin, to the world-famous Concorde.